-The series of posts that ilovedinomartin shares in these days before our Day Of Givin' Dino Thanks, have been shared here before, but each is so so special that we simply much post each of 'em 'gain in this season of Dino-thanks!
+Many many of the posts that ilovedinomartin shares in these days before our Day Of Givin' Dino Thanks, have been shared here before, but each is so so special that we simply much post each of 'em 'gain in this season of Dino-thanks!

-First up is a post that ran here durin' Dino-amore-month 2012 and 'gain in our 2012 Week Of Givin' Dino Thanks.
+Here is a post that ran durin' Dino-amore-month 2012 and 'gain in our 2013 Week Of Givin' Dino Thanks.
 Likes it's from the outstandin' blog, "Vocal Standards" hosted by Mr. Steve Cox.
 In his prose, "Dean Martin's wonderful gift," Mr. Cox shares a deeply moving, profoundly insightful testimony to the transformin' power of our most beloved Dino.
 Cox tells his heart-felt story of how our Dino's recorded music and television show dvds comforted his mother Bernice in the last couple of years of her struggle with Parkinson’s Disease.

 This is one of the most touchin', if not the most touchin' post that we have ever shared here at ilovedinomartin about the amazin' way that our great man had, has, and will forever have of touching his great devotees' lives....and thus totally worthy of sharin' 'gain as we celebrate our week of "Givin' Dino Thanks" here at ilovedinomartin.

 We 'gain offer our deep appreciation to Mr. Steve Cox for being so touchin'ly transparent in sharin' his deeply personal testimony of the amazing ways that Dean Martin consoled Cox's mother in her last days on this earth.
 To read this in it's original format, simply click on the title of this post.

 Dino we do indeed shares our thanks for the amazin' ways you keep transformin' the lives of those you have welcomed into your amazin'ly wonderful world!
 Dino-thankfully, DMP